 Clubfoot causes one or both feet to turn inward and upward and is one of the most common birth defects in the world.
 About 175,000 children, or 1 in 800, are born with clubfoot every year.
 Left untreated, it’s a leading cause of physical disability.

-It’s rarely seen in the United States or Europe, thanks to early treatment.
+It’s rarely seen in adults in the United States or Europe, thanks to early treatment.
 Olympic figure-skating champion Kristi Yamaguchi, soccer star Mia Hamm and NFL Hall of Fame quarterback Troy Aikman were born with clubfoot, but, like Premnarayen, were treated as babies.

 But in developing countries, only about 15% of children born with clubfoot are treated.
 In India, where Premnarayen grew up, only about 30% of the estimated 35,000 children born with clubfoot every year are treated.
-He finds it especially frustrating because clubfoot can be treated for about $500 per child.
+He finds it especially frustrating because clubfoot can be corrected for about $500 per child.

 “My heart breaks when I see people in the streets with their feet inverted and disabled,” said Premnarayen, who returned to India a few years after graduating and lives in Mumbai.
 “The difference between them and me is less than $500.
 Five-hundred dollars between living a normal life and living with a disability.
 I’m blessed to have the ability to make a difference.”